 - Large families.
-In Jeffersonville, xxx households are categorized as Large families.
-Of these households xx experience at least one housing problem (xx% of the total Large families).
+In Jeffersonville, 610 households are categorized as Large families.
+Of these households 90 experience at least one housing problem (15% of the total Large families).
 The most common housing need is related to cost burden, but large households are also be more susceptible to overcrowding (CHAS data do not provide enough detail to quantify the number of large family households that are overcrowded). - Female headed households with children.
-In Jeffersonville, there are xxxxx households with female heads with children.
-The poverty rate for these households is xx percent-much higher than xx percent which is the poverty rate among all families.
+In Jeffersonville, there are 1,583 households with female heads with children.
+The poverty rate for these households is 50 percent-much higher than 15 percent which is the poverty rate among all families.
 These female headed households with children living in poverty are the most likely to struggle with rising housing costs and may need unique supports given the challenges they face.